HOA Websites: How Much Do They Cost?

 This way, you can consider how important each feature is for your residential community association website, and evaluate pricing accordingly.

 Working with a provider who is familiar with condo and HOA website features and needs can greatly reduce the overall timeline for completion.

 Hosting + Domain Name

-In this case, it is important to consider if your condo or HOA will host your own website or will the website provider take care of the hosting for you.
+In this case, it is important to consider if your condo or HOA will host your own website or will the HOA website provider take care of the hosting for you.

 There is typically an annual fee associated with this service, somewhere between $100-$199 depending on the details specific to your Condo or HOA website.

 There is a nominal annual fee to purchase a domain name and may also be included by your website provider.

 Generally, a domain name can be purchased for between $10 – $20 depending on the domain registry you use and the number of years you commit to.

-Condo & HOA Specific Features
+Condo & HOA-Specific Website Features

-When developing a website for a condominium or homeowner association, you’ll need features that address the residents needs.
+When developing a website for a condominium or homeowner association, you’ll need features that address the resident’s needs.

 Some desirable functionalities for a Condo or HOA website include a private portal for residents and homeowners with login credentials, secure document storage, contact forms, event calendars, and MLS listings.

 While stock photos can be purchased and included in the price, if you’d like custom photography to show off the unique features and amenities of your association, and really make the website pop, original images will be needed.

 By including high-resolution, high-quality images of your association, you showcase its strongest features and promote the Association within the community.

-Very popular right now are the drone photos that offer unique and high-resolution images of your community, capture from different angles and heights.
+Very popular right now are drone photos that offer unique and high-resolution images of your community, captured from different angles and heights.

 Takeaway: A single session, which should be able to capture the entire association, can run between $500 – $1,500.

-In evaluating proposals for your condo Association website, be sure to determine who, how, when, and at what price the maintenance will be performed.
+In evaluating proposals for your condo community Association website, be sure to determine who, how, when, and at what price the maintenance will be performed.

 Condo and HOA websites require continuous updates and typically have changes or new documents that need to be uploaded on a regular basis.